A. J. Mundella: Backbencher

 The trade unions and education were not Mundella’s sole concerns in his early years as a backbencher.
 He attacked the War Office for its antiquated system for issuing army contracts, and advocated short army and navy service, more volunteers and better organisation.
-He joined in an attempt to modernise the Patent Laws, which for a long time had been his concern as an industrialist.
+He joined in an attempt to modernise the patent laws, which for a long time had been his concern as an industrialist.
 He spoke against what he called the "absurdity" of the complicated and inconsistent postal rates.
 He denounced the obsolete game laws, whose punishments for poaching jailed many thousands of men.
-And he attacked the inconsistent treatment of men and women in the Contagious Disease Acts of the 1860s which in ports and garrison towns subjected female prostitutes, and those suspected of being such, to arrest, inspection, and (if they were found to be infected) incarceration for up to one year, while no provision was made for the examination of their male customers.
+And he attacked the inconsistent treatment of men and women in the Contagious Diseases Acts of the 1860s which in ports and garrison towns subjected female prostitutes, and those suspected of being such, to arrest, inspection, and (if they were found to be infected) incarceration for up to one year, while no provision was made for the examination of their male customers.
 He also pressed for the legal age of sexual intercourse to be raised to 16, since over 25 per cent of those with sexually transmitted infections were under that age.

 Mundella was also greatly concerned at the employment of children of very young ages, and how their presence at work would make compulsory elementary education impossible.
 In 1871 he put forward a measure to control the employment of children in the manufacture of bricks and tiles.
 His move was welcomed so readily that it was incorporated into the government's Factory and Workshop Act of 1871.
 As a result, the employment of girls under sixteen and boys under ten in brick and tile yards was prohibited.

 Mundella's long-established interest in arbitration resulted in 1872 in his Arbitration (Masters and Workmen) Act (commonly known as Mundella's Act) which made voluntary agreements between managers and workers mutually binding.
 In the same year he aided the passage of the Coal Mines Regulation Act, paying particular attention to the clauses restricting the working hours of women and children.
-He continued his campaign for fewer hours for women and children with the introduction of a Nine-Hours Factory Bill in 1872 but it made slow progress and in the summer of 1873, due to opposition from manufacturers, it was withdrawn.
+He continued his campaign for fewer hours for women and children with the introduction of a nine-hours factory bill in 1872 but it made slow progress and in the summer of 1873, due to opposition from manufacturers, it was withdrawn.

-Mundella's perennial concern for children also led him to introduce, in 1873, a Bill for the Protection of Children against people who, being in charge of them, had been convicted of violence against them.
+Mundella's perennial concern for children also led him to introduce, in 1873, a bill for the protection of children against people who, being in charge of them, had been convicted of violence against them.